 Q: Can I change my brake fluid myself?

 A: Yes, it is possible to change your brake fluid yourself, but it requires a good understanding of brake systems and the necessary tools and equipment.
-(See Also: When Should I Change Brake Pads?
-Don’t Wait Too Late)
+(See Also: What Can Cause A Brake Caliper To Seize? – Unlocking The Mystery)

 Q: How much does a brake fluid change cost?